DinoPy/bookbot/README.md

-BookBot is my first boot.dev project.
+BookBot is my first project made on/for boot.dev